elrizal/wishlist/README.md

 # wishlist
-Example of an MVC-based application using Hnadlebars with MySQL
+Example of an MVC-based application using Handlebars with MySQL